sfeir-open-source/sfeir-school-nodejs/project/step09/README.md

 ## Step 9

-Et comment on sait ce qu'il se passe ?
-On met des logs !
+And how do we know what's going on?
+We put logs!

-- On va ajouter le module [wintson](https://www.npmjs.com/package/winston).
+- We will add the [wintson](https://www.npmjs.com/package/winston) module.
-- On ajoute le logger pour sortir dans la console et dans des fichiers *.log.
+- We add the logger to output in the console and in *.log files.
-- On va modifier le niveau de log via la variable d'environnement `LOG_LEVEL`.
+- We will modify the log level via the environment variable `LOG_LEVEL`.
-- Et on met des logs partout !
+- And we put logs everywhere!
-- On va utiliser aussi les évènements [`uncaughtException`](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_event_uncaughtexception) et [`unhandledRejection`](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_event_unhandledrejection)...
+- We will also use the events [`uncaughtException`](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_event_uncaughtexception) and [`unhandledRejection`](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_event_unhandledrejection)...